Also known as How-How Analysis and Value Driver Analysis.

 Once you have identified a problem, you need to find a solution that will permanently solve the problem.
-Sometimes you have to get to the root causes of the problem to understand why it’s happening; and this is where Six Sigma can help.
+Oftentimes you have to get to the root cause of the problem to understand why it’s happening; and this is where Six Sigma can help.
 Other times, you don’t even need to dig into the problem.
 You just need to solve it right away, and this is what is called low-hanging fruit.

 These low-hanging fruit may be quick wins or larger projects that may involve capital expenditure.
 For example, after reviewing a process, you may have identified non-value-added activities that need to be eliminated.
 Other examples include modifying a procedure, changing workplace layout, mistake proofing a process, and improving a management report.

 Whether you have low-hanging fruit or fruit that is on the top of the tree, you need to come up with actionable items in order to solve the problem permanently.
-One effective approach for generating such actionable ideas is through the utilization of the how-how analysis (a very similar technique to the value driver analysis).
+One effective approach for generating such actionable ideas is through the utilization of the how-how analysis.

 The how-how diagram is a simple and straightforward method that is used to generate multiple ideas to solve a specific problem.
 It provides an effective structure for organizing possible ideas and solution options all in one place.
 It works by repeatedly asking “How can this be solved?” until you can no longer break the answers any further.
 Multiple answers can be given for a single question, and therefore, the result can be represented in a hierarchical tree format.

 Drawing the Diagram

 How-how diagrams are commonly developed during collaborative brainstorming sessions.
 The following steps outline a typical approach to drawing the diagram.

 - With your team, clearly state the problem then write it on a post-it card.
 Place the problem card on the left side of a whiteboard or wall.